ra2003/Portfolio-1/README.md

 # Portfolio

 Ross Mountjoy's personal portfolio website.
+---
+## Features

+- Pull from Docker hub, build with docker, or run as a standalone python application!
+- Ready to go REST API with SwaggerUI Documentation
+- Ready to for webpages with Bootstrap CSS
+- Ready to go for interacting with a database using SQLAlchemy
+- Includes different deploy modes, ready for any deployment environment.
+---

-Want to run it locally?
-Follow the instructions below.
+Want to run it locally?.

 ## Installing